In this episode of our series “The World’s Most Interesting People,” I sat down with Dr. Paul Zak..

 This is huge!
 Many women who were ready to divorce their husbands left completely activated and ready to save their marriage after understanding the power of oxytocin.

-Dr. Zak mentions that there’s a bit of a societal stigma that says that people with a bunch of letters after their name are smart and those without are ill-informed.
+Dr. Zak said there’s a bit of a societal stigma that says people with a bunch of letters after their name are smart and those without are ill-informed.
 This isn’t how he operates.

 “Education and knowledge are not always coordinated.
 It’s about embracing diversity in people’s backgrounds and thoughts.
 People are really weird, but weirdness is really interesting.” –Dr. Paul Zak